-Market Position and Investment Strategy: The product is selling well, but decreasing interest rates are a matter of concern.
-Traditionally, assets supporting this block have been investments in high quality long term corporate bonds and treasuries.
-However, in response to the recent economic environment and the uptick in mortality improvement, higher yielding investments have been considered to help meet the desired profit margin.
-These potential new investments include such assets as real estate, domestic private equity and emerging markets common equity.
+Market Position and Investment Strategy: The product is selling well, but the changing interest rate environment has significantly reduced SLIC's pricing advantage.
+Traditionally, assets supporting this block have been high quality long term corporate bonds and treasuries.
+However, in response to the recent economic environment, higher yielding investments have been considered to help meet the desired profit margin.
+Potential new investments include real estate, domestic private equity and emerging markets common equity.
+To further expand the available universe of assets, synthetic securities may be used to efficiently replicate cash flows of desired risky assets (e.g., replicating an unavailable convertible bond of a specific issuer by purchasing a corporate bond plus a long-term call option on that issuer's stock).
+In addition, financial contracts may be used to meet our risk management objectives by customizing the terms and obligations of these investments.
+Examples of such financial contracts include swaps, options, futures, and forwards.

-3.2 AHA Report to Corporate
+3.3 AHA Report to Corporate